Jafaa (TV series): Audience reception

-The series garnered high ratings, peaking at 7-8 in its finale episodes.
+The series became one of the most-watched television series of Pakistan in 2024, and garnered high ratings, peaking at 7-8 in its finale episodes.
 The series garnered significant digital viewership and trended extensively on YouTube in India and Pakistan.

 Critical reception

 A critic from the DAWN Images positively reviewed the series, while noticing its multiple themes.
 A reviewer from The Express Tribune criticised the depiction of suicide without seeking counseling, sending a potentially harmful message to vulnerable viewers, however director Danish Nawaz argued that the attempted suicide shows the repercussions of forced marriage, emphasized that ending one's life isn't easy.
 Zainab Mossadiq of the DAWN Images praised the sensitive portrayal of social issues and strong relationships, but criticizes its handling of male fertility issues, absurd storyline, and abrupt ending.
-Sarah Brobi of the Aaj News praise the series for effectively portrays the plight of characters trapped in forced marriages, advocating for transparency and individual choice.
+Sarah Brobi of the Aaj News praised the series for effectively portrays the plight of characters trapped in forced marriages, advocating for transparency and individual choice.
 However, the narrative is marred by unnecessary plot points, such as Numair's infertility, and a dragged-out conclusion that undermines the story's core message.